13 facilities, but not cheap. Newport Beach is one of the pricier markets in LA County. Safety scores are about average for the area.

 Mostly smaller, home-like settings.
 Newport Beach has 13 licensed assisted living facilities.
 The majority (8) are residential care homes with 6 beds or fewer, so if you're looking for something intimate where your parent isn't one of dozens of residents, you'll have options.
 There are also 4 larger communities with 50+ beds if you prefer structured activities, on-site dining, and more staff on hand.

-Expect to pay around $6,753/mo.
-That's about 27% more than the county average of $5,311/mo, so this isn't the cheapest market.
-Prices range from $3,600 up to $16,500 depending on the facility, room type, and level of care.
+Expect to pay around $6,703/mo.
+That's about 27% more than the county average of $5,290/mo, so this isn't the cheapest market.
+Prices range from $3,595 up to $16,500 depending on the facility, room type, and level of care.
 12 of 13 facilities publish pricing, which is better transparency than most areas.

 It's on the pricier side.
-The average in Newport Beach is $6,753/mo, which is about 27% more than the LA County average.
+The average in Newport Beach is $6,703/mo, about 27% more than the typical California city we track.
 If budget is a concern, it's worth looking at neighboring cities too.

-Beach Homes Iv currently has the highest safety score in Newport Beach at 9.8 out of 9.9.
+Atria Newport Plaza currently has the highest safety score in Newport Beach at 9.4 out of 10.
 These scores are based on real state inspection data, not online reviews.
 We'd recommend checking individual scores for any facility you're considering, since they can vary a lot even within the same city.

-Among our top-rated facilities, Beach Homes Iv starts at $3,600/mo, and it has a safety score of 9.8.
-Across all 13 facilities in the area, published prices range from $3,600 to $16,500/mo.
+Among our top-rated facilities, Atria Newport Plaza starts at $3,595/mo, and it has a safety score of 9.4.
+Across all 13 facilities in the area, published prices range from $3,595 to $16,500/mo.
 Keep in mind that the actual cost depends on the level of care needed.

 23% of facilities in Newport Beach participate in the Assisted Living Waiver (ALW) program, which is California's way of covering assisted living costs through Medi-Cal.
+Among the top-rated facilities, Newport Beach Memory Care accepts it.
 Eligibility requirements can be strict, so it's worth calling ahead to ask about availability and waitlists.

-Yes, 4 facilities in Newport Beach offer specialized memory care for residents with Alzheimer's or other forms of dementia.
-Among the top-rated: Atria Newport Plaza.
+Yes, 5 facilities in Newport Beach offer specialized memory care for residents with Alzheimer's or other forms of dementia.
+Among the top-rated: Atria Newport Plaza and Newport Beach Memory Care and Vivante Newport Center.
 Memory care units typically have additional security measures and staff trained in dementia care, so expect higher pricing than standard assisted living.